-Common sense and safety should always be a Player's first priority when engaging in any non-weapon tactic.
-Players should avoid being excessively rough with one another.
-Players wearing AR 3 and 4 may only initiate grappling with other players in AC 3 or 4- players wearing AR 2 or less are unrestricted in initiating grappling.
-However, it should be noted that certain non-weapon tactics may instigate a grappling situation, such as shield bashing, shield pressing, the grabbing of weapons and/or armor, etc. In this case, the Player receiving the bashing, pressing, or grabbing may initiate grappling, regardless of armor type.
+Players wearing AR 3 and 4 may only initiate grappling with other players in AC 3 or 4-- players wearing AR 2 or less are unrestricted in initiating grappling.
+However, if a person shield bashes or grabs the weapons/armor of heavier-armored participants, they may then grapple regardless of armor type.